 Frank grew up in Queensland where his early career was in soil conservation and sustainable land use.
-He changed direction and has been an organisational consultant for the past 25 years, specialising in major change initiatives, mainly with mid-sized and large corporations.
+He changed direction and worked as an organisational consultant for 25 years, specialising in major change initiatives, mainly with mid-sized and large corporations.
 He is a published author and has taught at Masters’ degree level in his field.

 Frank enjoys everything outdoors, and anything involving either a ball or the water.
 He gained level II qualifications in Sports Medicine during his competitive sporting days, and this fuels his interest in how HSPers can maintain and manage their mobility.
 He has a very dear and long-time friend who has HSP.

 Ken is a retired finance professional.
 He holds an Accountancy degree from the Queensland Institute of Technology, completed an MBA through the UNSW And is a Fellow of CPA Australia.
 Ken is married to Helen and they have 3 adult sons and 4 grandsons.

 Ken was diagnosed with HSP after his GP noticed an unusual gait during a cricket game their sons were competing in.
 On this revelation, Ken then realised that a number of his late father’s family were similarly afflicted as was his father.

 Ken’s interests are his family and he has adopted a ‘never say die’ approach to HSP by continuing to play tennis, swim and regularly run to keep fit and healthy.
 He is a member of the local gym and undertakes 3 to 4 sessions weekly.
 Other interests include reading and travelling.
 Ken has managed the Community Development function in the Foundation for many years, including the social media presence.
 He has now also taken on the roles of Secretary / Treasurer.